We are making changes to our General Terms and Conditions and have summarised the changes below:

 PDPA Consent / Withdrawal of Consent Forms

-You may choose to provide or withdraw your consent to receive marketing, advertising and promotional information and materials relating to the products and services of Maybank Kim Eng, its affiliates, related companies and business partners, which may be of interest to you.
+You may choose to provide or withdraw your consent to receive marketing, advertising and promotional information and materials relating to the products and services of Maybank Securities, its affiliates, related companies and business partners, which may be of interest to you.
 Please fill up the form and mail back to us with the Business Reply Envelope at the back of the form.

 What are the electronic trading risks that I need to take note of?